SettleMint

 • Wallet-monitoring alerts from Elliptic

-Travel Rule transfer gating is a separate per-transfer decision surface rather than a compliance-provider adapter.
-DALP does not publish a default named Travel Rule provider adapter in the current compliance-provider catalog.
-Chainalysis KYT is also not a current DALP compliance-provider adapter.
+Travel Rule transfer gating is a separate per-transfer decision surface, not a compliance-provider adapter.
+DALP does not publish a default Travel Rule provider adapter.
+Chainalysis KYT is not a DALP compliance-provider adapter.

 Choose the right compliance path